 Who is this course for

-This course is suitable for students with different levels of experience, including adventurous beginners.
+This course is suitable for all levels, including adventurous beginners.
 Students at whatever level should have an interest in visual phenomena and art, and be prepared to take risks and experiment.
 Those with some experience in working with colour media will be able to use the course to consolidate and expand skills and approaches.
 The course is one year long but students can enter in terms 1 and 2 as the basic structure (but not content) of term 1 will repeat (see below).

 What does this course cover